punxaphil/maxi-media-player/README.md

   - Country Rocks
   - Kacey Musgraves Radio
 numberOfFavoritesToShow: 10 # Use this to limit the amount of favorites to show
+hideBrowseMediaButton: true # default is false.
+Hides the button to open the media browser.
 ```

 ## Using individual section cards